childsb/glusterfs-hadoop-docs/ConfiguringAmbari2.markdown

 * Download the latest plugin release from http://rhbd.s3.amazonaws.com/maven/index.html and copy it to /usr/lib/hadoop/lib on all the machines within the cluster.

+* Manually create the app-log directory on every machine in your cluster by running the following command:

+`      mkdir /app-logs; chown mapred:hadoop /app-logs`

+* run the script to set the perms on the LinuxContainerExecutor

 * Go back to the Ambari Web UI Dashboard.
 Select the YARN Service and click the "stop-all" button.
 Once all the services have stopped, Select the "start-all" button.
 Both stopping and starting the services can take some time.

-* Manually create the app-log directory on every machine in your cluster by running the following command:

-`mkdir /app-logs; chown mapred:hadoop /app-logs`

-* run the script to set the perms on the LinuxContainerExecutor

 ------------------